 Grilled pizza season is here and I’m kicking it off this season with a Grilled Peach and Prosciutto Pizza loaded with plenty of basil + fresh mozzarella because why not!

 Grilled Pizza is an art.
 It puts almost all other pizzas to shame except for those that are made in a wood burning oven.
-But since not all of us have wood burning ovens (I keep telling myself I’ll get one when I buy a house one day) let’s master the art of grilled pizza so we can chow down on it all summer long.
+But since wood burning ovens are NOT common, let’s master the art of grilled pizza so we can chow down on it all summer long.
 Grilled pizza dough is basically perfection.
 It gives the dough that extra punch of flavor from the grill and makes the bottom of the crust perfectly crispy!

 I’ve done a grilled pizza or two before - but this year I’m upping the ante with grilled crust AND my fav stone fruit - fresh peaches.
 There’s some fresh mozzarella on there too.
 Basil because it enhances just about everything.
 Prosciutto to give it a salty bite.
 And a garlic olive oil mixture to bring it all together.
 Grilled Peach and Prosciutto Pizza is THE perfect summer pizza pie and I know you guys will love it!